Apfirebolt/react-aoe2-api-app/README.md

 This is a simple database application which integrates with Age of Empires 2 API and lists various entities available in the game like units, civilizations, structures and technologies.

+Update : The API is no longer hosted so this application won't be working anymore.

 Made with ❤️ by **[@apfirebolt](https://github.com/Apfirebolt/)**

 Please find me [here](https://apgiiit.com/)